 environmental awareness statement in human history, given when environmental issues weren't even on the public radar.

-To the ancient Greeks, "logos" referred to the divine purpose and intelligence in the cosmos, ordering it and giving it form and meaning.
-The Greek term “logos” represents
+To the ancient Greeks, "logos" referred to the divine reason, order, plan and purpose in the cosmos, ordering it and giving it form and meaning; or, the "mind" and intention of God.
+The Greek term logos represents

-God's understanding and universal and beyond view, which at best is only very partially understood by anyone living on earth; for now we "know in part" 1 Corinthians 13:12.
+God's understanding and universal and beyond view, which at best is only very partially understood by anyone living on earth.
+Like Paul writes, for now we understand "in part" 1 Corinthians 13:12.

-Later in “John”, Jesus says to his followers: "I am the way, the truth, and the life.
+As already mentioned, later in John , Jesus says to his followers: "I am the way, the truth, and the life.
 No one comes to the father except through me" John 14:6.
 According to the Bible, there is only one God, with various aspects like grace,

 cannot be separated from freedom, any more than water can be separated from what we need to survive.